swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

                     (>! out choice)
                     (recur nil focused))))
 ```

+There's a little bit of complication above around `:selection-state`
+this is to support tab for selection, we'll explain this later.

 The final case, we just loop around. `autocompleter*` just
 returns its output channel